Algorithm analysis

 lb.remove('a')

-Exercise - buick¶
+Exercise - buick

-: list of \(n\) positive integers
+lb : list of \(n\) positive integers

-HINT: Try giving a tight complexity bound for the function, considering we assume lb
+HINT: Try giving a tight complexity bound for the function, considering we assume lb is only made of positive integers

 [20]: